boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 Input:
 - `user_id`, a 128-bit globally unique identifier (GUID) representing the identity of the asset owner.
 - `type`, one of:
-    - `"system only"`, which indicates the asset owner wants a record of registration and login actions;
+    - `"system only"`, which indicates the asset owner wants a record of registrations, logins, and audit log requests;
-    - `"key only"`, which indicates the asset owner wants a record of requested key use operations with respect to or more keys; or
+    - `"key only"`, which indicates the asset owner wants a record of requested key use operations with respect to one or more keys; or
     - `"all"`, which indicates the asset owner wants both system and requested key use operations.
 - `key_identifiers`, an OPTIONAL list of key identifiers.
+If no key identifier is provided, both the `"all"` and `"key only"` options above will return logs for all keys.
+- `after_date`, an OPTIONAL date-time input to ask for logs after a certain date.
+- `before_date`, an OPTIONAL date-time input to ask for logs before a certain date.
+If both `after_date` and `before_date` are provided, logs from within that date range will be returned.

 Output: `summary_record`, which contains the requested history, including timestamps.